Automobiles drive U.S. retail sales higher in March

 Excluding automobiles, gasoline, building materials and food services, retail sales rose 0.4 percent last month after being unchanged in February.
 These so-called core retail sales correspond most closely with the consumer spending component of gross domestic product.

 They were previously reported to have risen 0.1 percent in February.
-Last month’s pick-up in core retail sales will do little to change expectations of a sharp slowdown in consumer spending in the first quarter.
+Last month’s pick-up in core retail sales did little to change expectations of a sharp slowdown in consumer spending in the first quarter.

 The dollar was trading weaker against a basket of currencies.
-Prices for U.S. Treasuries were marginally lower while U.S. stock index futures rose slightly.
+Prices for U.S. Treasuries were marginally lower while stocks on Wall Street rose.

 Consumer spending, which accounts for more than two-thirds of U.S. economic activity, grew at a robust 4.0 percent annualized rate in the fourth quarter.
 It is expected to have slowed to below a 1.5 percent rate of increase in the first quarter.